 12. Little to no support from friends or family.

 I always assumed that opening Blue Osa was a safe bet.
 I have a lot of friends, students, colleagues, and family in my network.
 I had thought that all of them would make the journey to Blue Osa.
 Many of these people in my network have said, “I can’t wait to come and visit!”

 To date, less than five percent of those people have ever visited.
 In our first two opening years, only one of those people brought a group.

 And only one family member has come to visit!

-Do not expect any support from anyone in your network of friends, family and colleagues.
+Do not expect any support from anyone in your network of friends, family, and colleagues.
 Every single one of these people will tell you how excited they are about your new adventure.
-Every one of these people will promise to come visit.
+Every one of these people will promise to come to visit.
 They won’t.
 Do not factor them into your business plan.